mateo-grandemange/TD_Git_Local/TD_Git_Branches.md

 1. Merge your branch into the ’master’ branch.
 ```
-git checkout -b master  #To switch to the master branch
+git checkout master  #To switch to the master branch
 git merge Matthieu
 ```
 2. Push your changes in the ’master’ branch to the remote repository.